Guderian2nd/TrueHistoryAI/AI Rules.md

-IF BuildingProdResource is Gold AND Gold is GoldVeryLow THEN BuildResourceBuilding is VeryHigh IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High IF BuildingProdResource is Gold
+IF BuildingProdResource is Gold AND Gold is GoldVeryLow THEN BuildResourceBuilding is VeryHigh IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High IF BuildingProdResource is Gold AND Gold is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU5NTY2MDg3XX0=
+eyJoaXN0b3J5IjpbMTY5NzI0NzI0MF19
 -->